 Europe and UK

-Erasmus+ is the European Union‘s programme for education, training, youth and sport, and aims to give students, young people and education staff the chance to study, work, train and volunteer abroad to boost their skills and employability.
+To give students, young people and education staff the chance to study, work, train and volunteer abroad to boost their skills and employability.

 The UK needs a globally skilled workforce to negotiate, connect and engage internationally and capitalise on new opportunities and markets.
 Erasmus+ is crucial to achieving this, offering international opportunities for UK participants from every walk of life.
 As a lead partner in the Erasmus+ UK National Agency, we leverage our long-term international relationships and institutional links to deliver the programme.
-The Erasmus+ budget 2014-20 is €14.7 billion, of which around €1 billion is reserved specifically for projects led by UK-based organisations.
+The Erasmus+ budget 2014-20 totalled €14.7 billion, of which around €1 billion was reserved specifically for projects led by UK-based organisations.

 From 2014-18, Erasmus+ funded 4,846 projects, with over 128,000 UK participants and awarded over €679 million to UK organisations.
 Students and young people who take part are less likely to be unemployed and more likely to hold managerial positions.